 College football has transformed quite a bit since the very first game took place in 1869 between Rutgers University and College of New Jersey (Princeton University).
 Behind the evolution of the game we all love and watch religiously are the players that changed and shaped the game into what we now see every Saturday.

-A full 150 years after that first game, ESPN released its All-Time All-America Team to celebrate the greatest athletes at every position in college football history on its 150th anniversary.
+A full 150 years after that first game, ESPN released its All-Time All-America Teams in 2019 to celebrate the greatest athletes at every position in college football history on its 150th anniversary.
 A total of 25 players represent nearly 90 years of college football, 19 schools, nine conferences and both the FBS and FCS subdivisions of Division I football.

 The list is absolutely littered with members of the College Football Hall of Fame.
 The University of Pittsburgh leads the way with four selections, including future NFL Hall-of-Famer and Walter Camp Award winner Larry Fitzgerald and tight end Mike Ditka.